uviclibraries/rstudio/troubleshooting.md

 functions and objects.
 For example, calling `Mean()` won’t run and result in an error code as the name of the function is `mean()`, all lower caps.
-Or you named the object `MyData` when you first created it but then later is calling the object `mydata`.
+Or you named the object `MyData` when you first created it but then later you are calling the object `mydata`.

 ### Misspelling